koide3/small_gicp/README.md

 - Single-threaded `small_gicp::voxelgrid_sampling` is about **1.3x faster** than `pcl::VoxelGrid`.
 - Multi-threaded `small_gicp::voxelgrid_sampling_tbb` (6 threads) is about **3.2x faster** than `pcl::VoxelGrid`.
-- `small_gicp::voxelgrid_sampling` gives accurate downsampling results (almost identical to those of `pcl::VoxelGrid`) while `pcl::ApproximateVoxelGrid` yields spurious points (up to 2x points).
+- `small_gicp::voxelgrid_sampling` provides accurate downsampling results that are nearly identical to those of `pcl::VoxelGrid`, while `pcl::ApproximateVoxelGrid` can produce spurious points (up to 2x more points).
-- `small_gicp::voxelgrid_sampling` can process a larger point cloud with a fine voxel resolution compared to `pcl::VoxelGrid` (for a point cloud of 1000m width, the minimum voxel resolution can be **0.5 mm**).
+- `small_gicp::voxelgrid_sampling` can handle larger point clouds with finer voxel resolutions compared to `pcl::VoxelGrid`.
+For a point cloud with a width of 1000m, the minimum voxel resolution can be **0.5 mm**.

 ![downsampling_comp](docs/assets/downsampling_comp.png)

 ### KdTree construction

-- Multi-threaded implementation (TBB and OMP) can be up to **6x faster** than the single-threaded one.
-The single-thread version shows almost equivalent performance with nanoflann.
+- Multi-threaded implementation (TBB and OMP) can be up to **6x faster** than the single-threaded version.
+The single-thread version performs almost equivalently to nanoflann.
-- ~~The processing speed gets faster as the number of threads increases, but the speed gain is not monotonic sometimes (because of the scheduling algorithm or some CPU(AMD 5995WX)-specific issues?)~~.
-- The new KdTree implementation shows a good scalability thanks to its well balanced task assignment.
+- The new KdTree implementation demonstrates good scalability due to its well-balanced task assignment.
-- This benchmark only compares the construction time (query time is not included).
+- This benchmark compares only the construction time (query time is not included).
+Nearest neighbor queries are included and evaluated in the following odometry estimation evaluation.

 ![kdtree_time](docs/assets/kdtree_time.png)

 ### Odometry estimation

 - Single-thread `small_gicp::GICP` is about **2.4x and 1.9x faster** than `pcl::GICP` and `fast_gicp::GICP`, respectively.
-- `small_gicp::(GICP|VGICP)` shows a better multi-thread scalability compared to `fast_gicp::(GICP|VGICP)`.
+- `small_gicp::(GICP|VGICP)` demonstrates better multi-threaded scalability compared to `fast_gicp::(GICP|VGICP)`.
-- `small_gicp::GICP` parallelized with [TBB flow graph](src/benchmark/odometry_benchmark_small_gicp_tbb_flow.cpp) shows an excellent scalability to many-threads situations (**~128 threads**) but with latency degradation.
+- `small_gicp::GICP` parallelized with [TBB flow graph](src/benchmark/odometry_benchmark_small_gicp_tbb_flow.cpp) shows excellent scalability in many-threads scenarios (**~128 threads**), though with some latency degradation.
 - Outputs of `small_gicp::GICP` are almost identical to those of `fast_gicp::GICP`.

 ![odometry_time](docs/assets/odometry_time.png)